Hesperian Health Guides

 Prevent heavy bleeding

-After the birth, it is normal for a woman to bleed the same amount as a heavy monthly bleeding.
+After birth, most women bleed the same amount as a heavy monthly bleeding.
 The blood should also look like monthly blood — old and dark, or pinkish.
 The blood comes out in little spurts when the womb contracts, or when the mother coughs, moves, or stands up.

 Very heavy bleeding is dangerous.
 To check for heavy bleeding in the first few hours after birth: